MuGdxy/GalDesigner/Application.md

 It is a concrete application framework. **User need not to program Application script**(Maybe we will support C# script for this).

+In fact, we use `Builder`([See This](https://github.com/LinkClinton/Builder)) to finish our Application.
+But we will change some codes.

 ## Event

 Application also have events need to process, when we input keys or move mouse the Application should process this event and tell the event to GameBox.